elixf7/Game-of-Thrones-Script-Generator/README.md

 As you can see, the results do not make a lot of sense.
 However, considering this specific example was generated after only a few hours of training on a slimmed down model (so my laptop didn't explode), I think these are quite decent results.
 There are a lot of fun characters, mentions of places in GOT, and most words are spelled correctly.
 With more training, I think this model would be considerably more accurate.

+**Below is an example of an output only trained on Tyrion's lines in the show (17 epochs):**

+*The White Walkers are coming, do we fight or do we run?
+All of them and you have a compliment, my lord.
+Has to leave?
+Oh, you have a crimed and your sword to please put the family less are wealth.  children true worse.
+They’re entirely danying me, Pod, have you started coming.
+Well, want to she was anything brother.
+The impregness after as we you?
+There's no kind of father.
+No. What is there and a hand in coming to again?
+And the most possesses, Evhookedory om this few we'r all away in for you.
+And you can join us.
+Jusmine cloth at least.
+The proud Lord of the Around.
+Let's I seem to be we upout you wo deep luck for now of him in the world.
+I are their serviced catch as I can't.
+That's why Grey Worm and the other half a look with the high toice.
+Wish outside my closest plan on a dognt.
+It's the enemy spoken in the walls.
+It's not enough.
+They'll come someone who's never off to believe you?
+Dod Can Kingdoms and I know she will you important thing so him.
+I was wrong.
+One table, this is charge of the capital.
+They realize some of woman?*